 The Best Tuiles

-I remember eating cigarette cookies for the first time as a kid and being surprised by how delicious it is: the incredibly thin layers broke delicately in my mouth.
-It was the texture I'd never had before...
-The lightest crispiness, toasty smell, the sound...
+I remember eating cigarette cookies for the first time as a kid and being surprised by how delicious they were.
+It was a texture I'd never had before - The light crispiness, toasty smell, and sound...
 I loved everything about it!

-Fast forward, I learned how to recreate the same tuiles, but even better, so my family can always enjoy it at home.
+Fast forward, I learned how to recreate the tuiles at home, but even better.

-- You can enjoy it in any shape and size.
+- So versatile: You can enjoy them in any shape and size.
+Check out toward the end of the post to read the variation ideas.

 📖 Even though the recipe is pretty simple, the texture can change drastically depending on how you make it.
 In this post, you’ll learn important tips to spread it, roll it, store it, and everything you need to know to make the best homemade tuiles.